Gravesend bus hub

 - £270,697 from the Kent County Council Lane Rental Fund.

-In addition, £1.48 million from the Kent Thameside Strategic Transport Infrastructure Programme (STIPs) has been reallocated to this project from the Rathmore Road improvement scheme as this was delivered under budget.
+In addition, £1.48 million from the Kent Thameside Strategic Transport Infrastructure Programme (STIPs) was reallocated to this project from the Rathmore Road improvement scheme as this was delivered under budget.

 Buses play a vital role in the economic success of local businesses, as well as reducing traffic congestion and improving local air quality.